 MUM FC Academy Mission

-The Murdoch University Melville FC (MUM FC) Academy aims to develop junior players to the highest level providing a direct pathway to MUM FC’s State League teams.
+The Murdoch University Melville FC (MUM FC) Academy aims to develop junior players to the highest level providing a direct pathway to MUM FC’s Women’s NPL and Men’s State League teams.

 Murdoch University Melville Football Club Academy Pathway

 MUM FC is a community-based association football club with a foundation in having a positive impact on the community.
 The Club is dedicated to providing facilities and opportunities for people of all ages to learn and play football.
 The Academy sits within the broader MUM FC structure and as such the values and attitudes within the Club carry through to the Academy.